dask/dask/docs/source/10-minutes-to-dask.rst

 (see :doc:`scheduling`).

-By default, for the majority of Dask APIs, when you call ``compute`` on a Dask object, Dask uses the threaded scheduler, so basically a thread pool on your computer to run computations in parallel.
+By default, for the majority of Dask APIs, when you call ``compute`` on a Dask object, Dask uses the thread pool on your computer (a.k.a threaded scheduler) to run computations in parallel.
 This is true for :doc:`Dask Array <array>`, :doc:`Dask DataFrame <dataframe>`, and :doc:`Dask Delayed <delayed>`.
 The exception being :doc:`Dask Bag <bag>` which uses the multiprocessing scheduler by default.